Was this guide useful?

 3 - Tree houses and play houses

 A treehouse is probably near the top of every child’s wish list.
 If you’re lucky enough to have a suitably strong tree, it will provide endless hours of fun and wonderful memories for your children.
-If you don’t, then a playhouse on the ground with trees planted around it will be a brilliant second best, whatever the weather.
+If you don’t, then a wooden playhouse on the ground with trees planted around it will be a brilliant second best, whatever the weather.
 If you’d like it to blend in, paint the playhouse in a dark colour and attach a trellis painted in the same colour, so you can grow some climbing plants up the walls and over the roof.

 Shop playground flooring

 Every family garden should have a space for family meals or entertaining friends in warm weather - even if it’s just a small patch of grass for an impromptu picnic.
 Ideally, buy a table with enough chairs - and possibly a parasol for very hot days.
 Add in a BBQ and it’s an outdoor kitchen!
 If there’s enough space a fire pit is a lovely addition for family gatherings.
 Just be aware that it shouldn’t be left unsupervised with youngsters around.